mtremsal/fly-machines-proxy-demo/README.md

 The `gameserver` serializes and synchronizes everyone's inputs and displays the resulting authoritative state back to users in real-time.
 We share the same codebase for the `lobby` and `webserver` and deploy it in two ways: a regular stateless fly app available to the internet serves the lobby route, while a set of 3 fly machines are pre-created (i.e. with fixed instance ids) to act as gameservers.
 Machines are closed off from the public internet by default; all sessions will initially route to the regular fly app that acts solely as lobby.

-**TODO** Insert simple excalidraw architecture diagram showing 2 public lobbies and 3 "private" gameservers
+**TODO** Insert simple Excalidraw architecture diagram showing 2 public lobbies and 3 "private" gameservers

 Any web server, such as Caddy, Deno's integrated server, or anything would work here.
 We run [`Phoenix`](https://github.com/phoenixframework/phoenix) because LiveViews (real-time server-rendered pages) let us minimize the amount of frontend code we write to focus on the interesting bits.
 The `lobby` is a LiveView that lives at `/`.
 It doesn't keep track of the state and IPs of the gameservers; it only knows about their `instance` ids.
 Each `gameserver` is a LiveView running at `/gameserver/<instance>` where `instance` is the id of the Fly Machine that hosts it.

-**TODO** Insert simple excalidraw networking diagram showing requests heading to Fly's edge and being rerouted to the selected instance by Fly's proxy
+**TODO** Insert simple Excalidraw networking diagram showing requests heading to Fly's edge and being rerouted to the selected instance by Fly's proxy

 When a user joins a gameserver from the lobby, they attempt to `GET` the page at `/gameserver/<instance>` and the lobby automatically inserts the "Fly-Replay Header" to seamlessly redirect the connection to that specific instance.
 We rely on the [`Plug`](https://github.com/elixir-plug/plug) library for consistently adding the header on calls to the `/gameserver/` route.